davide2894/a-loaf-of-code/_posts/how-to-make-a-dragon-ball-based-memory-game-part-3.md

 }
 ```

-First we center the header and incraese its `font-size`.
+First we center the header and increase its `font-size`.

 Then, `flexbox` comes to save the day: we use it to display the `.bar` horizontally, we space items evenly and align them on the same axis.